asar1245/Sebastian-AyalaRuano/content/project/Betalactamase_drug_discovery/index.md

 subtitle: ""
 tags:
 - Python
-title: Drug discovery project to classify ligands that bind to Beta-Lactamases
+title: Prediction of potential drug ligands that bind to Beta-Lactamases
 ---
 I developed this project as the Midterm assignment for the [Machine Learning Zoomcamp](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp).
 [Data Professor](https://github.com/dataprofessor) proposed the idea and dataset of this initiative, a collaborative Open Bioinformatics Research Project that is still in progress.